 The downside of this method is the amount of plant material it takes to achieve CBG production, and growers miss out on drawing out other compounds.
 Instead, some cultivators harvest hemp after it reaches maturity because it is more economically viable to produce not only CBG but also CBD and Delta-9 THC.

-There are some instances of farmers that cross-breed with different genetics to achieve a higher concentration of CBG while still maintaining additional cannabinoid production.
+There are some instances of farmers who cross-breed with different genetics to achieve a higher concentration of CBG while still maintaining additional cannabinoid production.

 How to Consume CBG